Tonkinese Cat Health Issues & Prevention

 Genetic Screening

 For those considering the Tonkinese, the breed's combination of light shedding, high activity level, and known health predispositions forms the essential baseline for informed ownership.
-Tonkineses with high energy levels need consistent outlets for their drive and enthusiasm.
+High-energy Tonkinese work best with consistent, structured outlets — without them, the drive converts into stress behaviors rather than evaporating.

 Prevention Strategies

 Care that accounts for breed predispositions leads to earlier detection and better prevention.
-Tonkineses have particular requirements based on their medium size, light shedding level, and genetic predispositions to dental disease and FIP.
+Care for Tonkineses has to account for a medium frame, a light shedding profile, and breed-linked risk around dental disease and FIP.

 When to See the Vet